garethltm/obsibrain/2024 Semester 1/ACCTG151G - Financial Literacy/Convertible Bonds.md

 - usually offer lower [[Interest rates (r)]] than regular [[Bonds or Debentures (Government or Company)]], but:
 	- can be converted into shares only when a certain condition is met
 	- ### Risk
-		- that shares will not do well & investor si
+		- that shares will not do well & investor simply gets lower return